CEI-lab/ece3400-2017/docs/tutorials/PCB/readme.md

 ## Designing a PCB

-Be sure to check out [Leah's lecture slides](171018-PCBs_byLeahForrest.pdf).
+Be sure to check out [Leah's lecture slides](../../lectures/171018-PCBs_byLeahForrest.pdf).
 Also, here is a great [beginner's tutorial from Sparkfun](https://learn.sparkfun.com/tutorials/using-eagle-board-layout).
+And Chris has made a nice [tutorial on Eagle](../Eagle/Eagle_Tutorial.md), and an example of [laying out a board end to end](../Eagle/Eagle_Example.md)!

 Here is the general process for PCB design: